artdavis/pyfred/README.md

 ```

 ## Usage
-Have a look through the files in the `tests` subdirectory for examples
+Have a look through the files in the `examples` and `tests` subdirectory.
-of usage.
+Files in `examples` may be readily repurposed.
+Scripts in `tests` may also
+be useful but they are formatted specifically for pyfred testing.

-First thing to try is to run `test_raw_create_doc.py`.
+First thing to try is to run `examples\raw_create_doc.py`.
 This launches
 FRED and creates a simple document with a plane element.
 This script only
 uses the raw COM interface (pyfred is not used at all).
 If FRED does not launch
 and create a document with a plane then python is not able to communicate